Key Takeaways

 We treat anxiety, depression, trauma, and bipolar disorder using evidence-based approaches like CBT, DBT, mindfulness, and trauma-focused therapies.
 Designed to fit into daily life, our services provide consistent support without requiring residential care.

-Why the 3-3-3 Rule Works for Anxiety Relief
+How Does the 3-3-3 Rule Work for Anxiety Relief?

-Anxiety often involves your mind racing toward future catastrophes or replaying past mistakes, pulling your attention away from the safety of the present moment.
-The 3-3-3 rule works by deliberately engaging your sensory system, which can only operate in the here and now.
+Anxiety pulls your mind toward future worries or past regrets, away from the present.
+The 3-3-3 rule interrupts that loop by engaging your sensory system, which only works in the here and now.

-When you focus on what you can see, hear, and touch right now, you’re essentially telling your nervous system that you’re safe at this moment.
-This sensory engagement activates the part of your brain responsible for logical thinking while calming the areas that generate anxiety responses.
+When you focus on what you can see, hear, and touch, you signal to your nervous system that you’re safe.
+That activates the logical part of your brain while calming the areas firing off anxiety responses.
+It also gives your mind a clear task, so worries fade without you having to fight them.

+- Notice the Anxiety.
 Recognize when anxiety is building.
-Common signs include racing thoughts, physical tension, rapid heartbeat, or feeling overwhelmed.
-Don’t judge these feelings; simply acknowledge them as your cue to use the technique.
+Common anxiety signs include racing thoughts, physical tension, rapid heartbeat, or feeling overwhelmed.
+Rather than judging these feelings, simply acknowledge them as your cue to use the technique.

 3-3-3 Rule Worksheet: A Practical Tool for Practice